 Scriptures About Gratitude: Thankfulness is God’s Due

-Bible verses about thanksgiving and gratitude help us to focus on the fact that God deeply loves us.
+Bible verses about thanksgiving and expressing gratitude help us focus on the fact that God deeply loves us.
 We should give thanks to Him, as He is always there for us:

 Life can be challenging; sometimes it’s hard to find anything to be thankful for.
-In those situations, gratitude is an act of faith — one that is pointed and intentional.
+In those situations, Bible verses on thankfulness remind us that there still ARE things to be grateful for.
+Gratitude is an act of faith — one that is pointed and intentional.

 Even when our world seems to be falling apart, we can remind ourselves that God is good, His love is there even when we can’t feel it and He promises to never leave us.
 These truths should sustain us, especially when mixed with prayer and Bible reading.